bmc/ebook/README.md

 ### Building the sample book

 If you want to build the sample book, just to see how things look, it's simple enough.
-Assuming you've set `EBOOK_ETC_DIR` in your environment, as recommended, run the following command from the top of this repo:
+Assuming you've set `EBOOK_ETC` in your environment, as recommended, run the following command from the top of this repo:

 ```shell
 $ ebook book
 ```

-The built artifacts will end up in `book/build`.
+The built artifacts will end up in `book/build`, by default.

 ### Other useful targets